Breath of the Gods: Reception

 Rotten Tomatoes, a review aggregator, reports that 44% of nine surveyed critics gave the film a positive review; the average rating was 5.2/10.
 Siobhan Synnot of The Scotsman wrote, "True believers may be riveted by this earnest salute to the sun, but for others this enthusiastic showcase of impressively bendy people stretches the patience at 105 minutes."
 Mike McCahill of The Guardian rated it 2/5 stars and called it "wearyingly attenuated".
 Patrick Peters of Empire rated it 3/5 stars and called it a "lyrical, thoughtful, moving pilgrimage".
 Kevin Harley of Total Film rated it 3/5 stars and wrote that "it lacks narrative momentum but not warm humour or extreme headstands".
 Umut Gunduz of Little White Lies wrote that the film is ruined by the host's lack of knowledge about the topic.
 Allan Hunter of the Daily Express called it "a surprisingly engaging documentary".
+Noémie Luciani of Le Monde wrote: "Thanks to some fine editing, transmission is also the visual watchword of this documentary.
+Amid the footage gathered during the shooting, the director inserts superb black-and-white archival footage from the 1930s, showing Krishnamacharya, his family and his school at work.
+The careful but unobtrusive splicing effects and the classical music, which elegantly replaces the expected folk sounds, give the documentary a most pleasing fluidity."